Venezuelan ex-electric chief among 2 indicted in US

 Authorities say the two are not in U.S. custody.
 It wasn’t clear Thursday if they had U.S. lawyers to represent them.

-Venezuelan President Nicolas Madura recently replaced Motta as electricity minister after a series of blackouts struck the country earlier this year.
+Venezuelan President Nicolas Maduro recently replaced Motta as electricity minister after a series of blackouts struck the country earlier this year.

 Copyright © 2019 The Washington Times, LLC.

-Note: This story has been edited to correct spelling of Maduro.
-Will be updated.